 Libraries and Museums

 The University’s libraries and museum also house an exceptional collection of European artefacts and resources.
-The Bodleian library holds extensive books and manuscript relating to and written by Europeans, including some incredibly rare and unique items.
-It has a collection of over 7,000 books printed before 1500 AD (known as incunabula) mainly sourced from Western Europe including The Elements of Euclid, AD 888, the oldest surviving manuscript of what would become Euclid's Elements; a manuscript of Marco Polo's Travels from the 14th century; and one of only five Kennicott illuminated Hebrew Bibles, made in 1476 at Corunna in north-west Spain.
+The Bodleian Library holds extensive books and manuscripts relating to and written by Europeans, including some incredibly rare and unique items.
+It has a collection of over 7,000 books printed before 1500 AD (known as incunabula) mainly sourced from Western Europe including: The Elements of Euclid, AD 888, the oldest surviving manuscript of what would become Euclid's Elements; a manuscript of Marco Polo's Travels from the 14th century; and one of only five Kennicott illuminated Hebrew Bibles, made in 1476 at Corunna in north-west Spain.